Hausdorff dimension of Julia sets in the logistic family: Collet-Eckmann parameters

-\subparagraph{Second type.} A piece of a backward orbit is of the second type if there exists a neighborhood of size $R'$ which can be pulled back univalently along the backward orbit.
+\subparagraph{Second type.} A piece of a backward orbit is of the second type if there exists a neighbourhood of size $R'$ which can be pulled back univalently along the backward orbit.
 Type two preimages yield expansion along pieces of orbits of a uniformly bounded length $L$.
-In this setting, type $2$ corresponds to pieces of backward orbits which stay at a definite distance from the critical points.
+In this setting, type $2$ corresponds to pieces of backward orbits which stay at a definite distance from the critical points. {\cred The following lemma shows that $L$ can be chosen uniformly in $c \in \hat\A$ so that any univalent pullback of length at least $L$ of a large scale ball yields a definite backward contraction.